Razirp/GreedySnake/README.md

 >
 > A simple snake game written in MASM 32 assembly.
 >
-> This project currently does not provide an English version.
+> This project does not provide an English version now.
 XD

 ![image-20240422173239727](README.assets/image-20240422173239727.png)